AkinJimoh/simple-webapp/README.md

 # Simple Web Application

-This is a simple web application using [Python Flask](http://flask.pocoo.org/) and [MySQL](https://www.mysql.com/) database.
+This is a simple web application using [Python Flask](http://flask.pocoo.org/) and [MySQL](https://www.mysql.com/).
-This is used in the demonstration of development of Ansible Playbooks.
+I have created this to use in the demonstration of the development of Ansible Playbooks.

-  Below are the steps required to get this working on a base linux system.
+  The following steps are required to get this working on a base linux system.

   - Install all required dependencies
   - Install and Configure Database